 - No overnight docking is permitted.

-- Vessels anchoring in Garden Key Harbor must be south, southeast of a line extending from southwest channel red marker #12 to the most westernmost “Off Limits” narrow white cylindrical buoys off Bush Key in order to keep the channel clear.
+- Vessels anchoring in Garden Key Harbor must be south, southeast of a line extending from southwest channel red marker #12 to the most westernmost “Off Limits” narrow white cylindrical buoy off Bush Key in order to keep the channel clear.

 - Vessels engaging in park-related activities between sunset and sunrise outside one nautical mile from the Garden Key Harbor Light are required to have a permit, which may be obtained at Garden Key.
-Vessels are not allowed to anchor or moor outside one nautical mile at
+Vessels are not allowed to anchor or moor outside one nautical mile at night in accordance with 36 CFR §7.27 (e)(3).

 - In accordance with USCG regulation 33 CFR 110.190 and NPS regulation 36 CFR 7.27(4), the designated anchorage for commercial fishing vessels is Bird Key Harbor.
 The National Park Service recognizes Garden Key Harbor as a safe harbor in cases of emergency or inclement weather.
 When the National Weather Service issues a small craft advisory, the red “small craft advisory” pennant will be flown below the US Flag on the park's flag staff.
-The red triangular
+The red triangular pennant indicates that Garden Key Harbor is open to all vessels to anchor until the advisory is lifted.

-- Due to submerged hazards to navigation, anchoring in Bird Key Harbor is prohibited within a 100 foot radius in all directions of the hazard buoy located in the vicinity of N 24°37.34’ x W 082°52.94’ (Standard UTM Zone 17, Northern Hemisphere, Easting – 345832.4, Northing – 2696035.6).
+- Due to submerged hazards to navigation, anchoring in Bird Key Harbor is prohibited within a 100-foot radius in all directions of the hazard buoy located in the vicinity of N 24°37.34’ x W 082°52.94’ (Standard UTM Zone 17, Northern Hemisphere, Easting – 345832.4, Northing – 2696035.6).

 -